 Approval workflow management

 - One screen that provides the progress of all approvals

-- Approval templates to enable shortcuts for project approvals
+- Templates to enable shortcuts for project approvals

 - Robust feedback system where stakeholders can view other feedback

 - Online proofing tools that enable any files (print, web, video, flash) to be marked up